Curious if your weed is spiked? How To Tell If Weed Is Laced? Sometimes our tolerance reaches the point where cannabis seems ineffective.

-People lace weed with other substances like cocoa plants, detergent, crushed glass, cocaine, liquid pesticides, and even car sprays.
+But folks have been known to lace it with wild stuff like cocoa plants, crushed glass, or even car sprays.

 What Is Laced Weed?

 Simply put, it is a cannabis CBD flower as an amalgam of different unwanted substances.

 Generally, there are two basic ways to lace weed or marijuana with other chemicals or substances.